 For example, if your site uses Gravity Forms for custom contact forms, you might want to check to verify that the theme is compatible.

 Tip: Before going live with a new theme, it’s always a good idea to test it first.
-Many web hosts offer staging environments where you can duplicate your site and then activate a new theme.
-Staging environments are ideal for testing a theme’s compatibility with the plugins you’re using.
+Many web hosts offer staging environments where you can duplicate your site and activate a new theme.
+Staging environments are ideal for testing a theme’s compatibility with your plugins.

 Some themes offer specific features or functionality for search engine optimization.